 It was OWLeS data that inspired Project LEE.
 Most of the lightning observed in OWLeS occurred inland rather than near and off the lakeshore, surprising the study team.

 SUNY Oswego professor Robert Ballentine, now retired, noticed that the wind farm seemed to coincide with the location of the peak inland lightning.

 The next step, now being addressed in Project LEE, is to map out more precisely how lighting is triggered within snow bands.

 Lightning damage is an increasing concern for wind power providers.
 Like any tall structure, a wind turbine can serve as a strike point for a downward-propagating lightning flash.
 However, as turbines grow taller, they appear more likely to trigger upward-propagating flashes that extend from the turbine into a storm, rather than vice versa.

 The trade publication Power Technology reported in 2021 that the manufacturer Vestas paid out roughly $200 million for claims related to lightning-produced turbine damage in the second quarter of 2020.

 Data from Project LEE may help determine the extent to which turbine-triggered flashes, as opposed to downward-propagating strikes, are the predominant lightning type in snow bands close to wind farms.

 For the project organizers, it’s a huge relief to get a marquee event near the front end of a field campaign.
-Atmospheric field work is sometimes hobbled by the inherent rarity of the top-tier events they aim to document.
+Atmospheric fieldwork is sometimes hobbled by the inherent rarity of the top-tier events researchers aim to document.
 Even when the quarry is as seemingly reliable as a tornado in Oklahoma, or a hurricane in Florida, any field campaign can be left short by the vagaries of a particular season.